IIIF/awesome-iiif/readme.md

 - [iiif-producer](https://github.com/ubleipzig/iiif-producer) - A CLI tool that generates IIIF Presentation 2.1 Manifests from METS/MODS (produced by Kitodo).
 - [File Analyzer IIIF Manifest Generator from Existing Metadata](http://georgetown-university-libraries.github.io/File-Analyzer-Test-Data/iiif/) - Georgetown's desktop application that will generate IIIF manifest files from existing metadata files.

+## Exhibition and Guided Viewing Tools

+Tools and resources that provide functionality for presenting IIIF materials in an exhibition-like setting (and potentially other functionality).

+- [Exhibit](https://exhibit.so/) - A free IIIF storytelling tool that allows for guided navigation of one or more IIIF Manifests using annotations.
+[Storiiies Editor](https://storiiies-editor.cogapp.com/) – a free online storytelling platform for creating guided tours of a single IIIF manifest using annotations.
+- [Simple Site IIIF Mirador Extension](https://jpadfield.github.io/simple-site/IIIF%20viewer.html) This [Simple Site](https://jpadfield.github.io/simple-site/) extension uses the IIIF image viewer Mirador to produce a customised presentation of a bespoke selection of IIIF manifests.
+- [Wax](https://minicomp.github.io/wax/) - a minimal computing project for producing digital exhibitions focused on longevity, low costs, and flexibility.
+- [Spotlight](http://spotlight.projectblacklight.org/) - a self-service approach for creating exhibit websites to highlight digital collections; based on [Blacklight](http://projectblacklight.org/).
+- [Micrio](https://micr.io/iiif) - High-performance client with WebAssembly/WebGL engine and additional storytelling elements.
+Also offering full server IIIF support.

+**See Also**:
+- [Annona Range Storyboard](https://ncsu-libraries.github.io/annona/range/) feature which allows for the guided viewing of segments of a manifest, or the [Annona Multi Storyboard Viewer](https://ncsu-libraries.github.io/annona/multistoryboard/) for guided comparison of multiple manifests.
+- The Omeka-S plugins in the [CMS Integration](#cms-integration) section

 ## Content Search API

 Libraries and applications that support the Content Search API.